onefrankguy/frankmitchell.org/posts/making-tacos-from-scratch.md

 1. Let your skillet get hot before you put anything any it.
 I leave mine on medium-low for ten minutes.
 It'll make it so nothing sticks, not even eggs.
 2. Wash your skillet out with hot soapy water when you're done.
-Then rub a little vegetable oil on the inside with a paper towel.In which a recipe for home made tortillas and taco seasoning is provided, and the secrets of cast iron cooking masters are revealed.', 'publish', 'open', 'open',
+Then rub a little vegetable oil on the inside with a paper towel.

+[1]: http://amazon.com/Sin-City-Unrated-Two-Disc-Collectors/dp/B000BCKFWK 'Buy "Sin City" from Amazon.'